 A: Fees were assessed beginning in July 2007.

-A: Cross–shipping reports are produced and distributed monthly.
+A: Cross–shipping reports are produced monthly.

 A: Cross–shipping fees are billed on a quarterly basis.